openmrs/openmrs-contrib-addonindex/PUBLISHING-AN-ADD-ON.md

 	    "artifactId": "reporting-omod"
 	}

-### Bintray

-If your add-on is published to Bintray, you need to specify:

-	"backend": "org.openmrs.addonindex.backend.Bintray",
-	"bintrayPackageDetails": {
-		"owner": "openmrs",
-		"repo": "owa",
-		"package": "openmrs-owa-conceptdictionary"
-	}

 ### Github Releases, etc

 In the future we intend to support indexing add-ons that you have published via Github Releases.
 We welcome other